stevenengler/dbgor/README.md

 This is a work-in-progress and still has many rough edges.
 It was written for my own personal use, but maybe other people will find it useful.
+There are no stability guarantees between versions.
 Feel free to open issues for bugs or feature requests, but this is a personal project and is not actively maintained.

+This tool relies on Arti's experimental APIs.
+This means that it may become locked to an old Arti version in the future, in which case it will eventually become incompatible with the Tor network.

 ### Installation